RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionarymethods.rst

     for k in inventory:
         print("Got", k, "that maps to", inventory[k])

-Note that tuples are often useful for getting both the key and the value at the same time while you are looping.
-The two loops do the same thing.
+Note that tuples (which will be discussed later in this chapter) are often useful for getting both the key and the value at the same time while you are looping.
+You can see an example of using the tuple in the first ``for`` loop.
+The two loops do the same thing, the former just does it using a tuple.

 The ``in`` and ``not in`` operators can test if a key is in the dictionary: